 - Nine out of ten people have at least 1 impacted wisdom tooth.
 A tooth becomes impacted when there is not enough room for the tooth to enter the mouth in full function.
 If left alone, this could cause damage to neighboring teeth or cause infection.

-Bridgeway Oral Surgery believes that the decision to remove your wisdom teeth is one that should be made with you, your family, and your dentist or oral surgeon.
+Albany Oral and Maxillofacial Surgery believes that the decision to remove your wisdom teeth is one that should be made with you, your family, and your dentist or oral surgeon.
 Please give our office a call to answer any questions you may have about your wisdom teeth or to schedule an appointment.